sammyyyalex/hw2/README.md

 # hw2
-GIT and HTML Introduction HW
+GIT and HTML Introduction HW2
-IS117 HW2
+IS117

 Notes: Though not instructed, I put links to all pages(except individual projects) on home page for easier navigation.